 This list only deals with very straightforward share issues; for example, where there are no unusual restrictions in the Articles of Association/shareholders’ agreement and there is only one type of share being issued.

-- If the company was incorporated under Companies Act 1985, check that the company has sufficient ‘authorised share capital’ to issue the required number of new shares.
+- If the company was incorporated under the Companies Act 2006, check that the company has sufficient ‘authorised share capital’ to issue the required number of new shares.
 Authorised share capital is effectively the ‘pot’ from which shares can be issued.

 - Write to or verbally offer the shares to the intended recipients.